dayseanm04/computer-security/host-and-application-security/02-web-browser-security-hardening/02-Microsoft-Edge-Security-Hardening/02-Edge-Privacy-Search-and-Services-Settings.md

 ## Overview

-In this section of the lab, I reviewed and configured **Microsoft Edge’s Privacy and Security settings** to strengthen browser protection against malicious websites, tracking technologies, and insecure connections.
+In this section of the lab, I reviewed and configured **Microsoft Edge’s Privacy, search and service settings** to strengthen browser protection against malicious websites, tracking technologies, and insecure connections.

 ---